 I am pleased to introduce the Charity's Annual Report describing the activities of our two schools, Eastbourne College and St Andrew's Prep, over the year.
-After two years interrupted by pandemic-related school closures, I am delighted to report on a year that saw the schools gradually returning to a full programme of educational and co-curricular activity on site.

 Everything we do as a charity is for the benefit of those we educate.
-We proudly devote much of the Annual Report to setting out the achievements of our approximately 1,000 pupils.
-I congratulate the pupils in Years 11 and 13 at the College who collectively achieved the best performances in GCSEs since 2010 and in A-Levels since 2012.
-Both years were set the goal of matching the results achieved under Teacher Assessed Grades in the previous year.
-That both year groups came very close to doing so reflects not only their efforts but also the integrity of the grades awarded last year.
-At St Andrew's Prep, our Year 8 leavers collected a very impressive 21 scholarships and awards at their senior schools, the great majority at the College.
+We proudly devote much of the Annual Report to setting out the achievements of over 1,000 pupils from nursery to A-Levels.
+I congratulate the pupils in Years 11 and 13 at the College who collectively achieved the best performances, outside of the pandemic years, in GCSEs since 2017 and in A-Levels since 2016.
+As the table on page 12 shows, our pupils' significant outperformance at A-Level compared to national averages has improved further this year.
+At St Andrew's Prep, our Year 8 leavers collected a very impressive 23 scholarships and awards at their senior schools, the great majority at the College.